 - 12.1.
-Due to Japan's strict weapons laws, members should review USFJI 31-207, Firearms and Other Weapons in Japan and the 35th Fighter Wing Plan, 31-101-2018, Integrated Defense-Antiterrorism Plan to ensure compliance. - 12.2.
+Due to Japan's strict weapons laws, members should review USFJI 31-207, Firearms and Other Weapons in Japan and the 35th Fighter Wing Integrated Defense Antiterrorism Plan (IADTP) to ensure compliance. - 12.2.
 Prohibited items and actions include: - 12.2.1.
-Handguns - 12.2.2.
-Mufflers or silencers for any firearm - 12.2.3.
-Shotguns larger than 12 gauge (i.e. 8 and 10 gauge shotguns) - 12.2.4. .410 caliber shotguns that the Japanese government considers technically capable of firing a rifle round - 12.2.5.
-Any power-charged rifle for hunting game birds - 12.2.6.
+Handguns. - 12.2.2.
+Mufflers or silencers for any firearm. - 12.2.3.
+Shotguns larger than 12 gauge (i.e., 8- and 10-gauge shotguns).

+- 12.2.4. .410 caliber shotguns that the Japanese government considers technically capable of firing a rifle round. - 12.2.5.
+Any power-charged rifle for hunting game birds. - 12.2.6.
 Carrying any cutlery such as kitchen knives, box cutters, shears, folding knives, butterfly knives, or other single, non-folding bladed cutting instrument exceeding 2.3 inches (6 centimeters) outside U.S. installations and facilities unless used for business or other legally justifiable reasons. - 12.3.
 Persons under 20 years old, including military members, are prohibited from owning, purchasing, possessing, carrying, or registering privately owned hunting guns (shotguns and rifles) and ammunition off base in Japan. - 12.4.
 The following types of privately owned firearms may be lawfully imported and registered in Japan by U.S. Forces personnel: - 12.4.1.
 Hunting and sporting rifles including .22 caliber rifles.
 However, .22 caliber rifles are prohibited for hunting.
 The minimum bore size for hunting in Japan is .23 caliber. - 12.4.2.
 A gun customarily used for hunting or sporting, including military type rifles that have been converted permanently. - 12.4.3.
 Hunting and sporting rifles (including shotguns) must meet the following restrictions: - 12.4.3.1.
 Not capable of automatic, successive firing such as machine guns.
 The magazine shall be such that it can load no more than 5 rounds of ammunition or metal bullets.
 Shotguns may not have a load capacity greater than 3 rounds. - 12.4.3.2.
 The caliber of a rifle bore cannot exceed 0.41 inches (10.5 millimeters). - 12.4.3.3.
-Shotgun bores cannot be larger than 12 gauge (i.e. 8 and 10 gauge shotguns are prohibited). - 12.4.3.4.
+Shotgun bores cannot be larger than 12 gauge (i.e., 8- and 10-gauge shotguns are prohibited). - 12.4.3.4.
 The length of the rifle or shotgun must exceed 37 inches (93.9 centimeters). - 12.4.3.5.
-The length of the barrel must exceed 19.25 inches (48.8 centimeters).
+The length of the barrel must exceed 19.25 inches (48.8 centimeters). - 12.4.3.6.

-- 12.4.3.6.
 Not equipped with a silencing device or silencing equipment to produce a silencing effect. - 12.4.3.7.
-Not having such serious defects in the firing mechanism or barrel as would create apprehension that a hazard exists. - 12.4.3.8. .410 caliber shotguns that the Japanese government considers technically incapable of firing a rifle round. - 12.5.
+Not having such serious defects in the firing mechanism or barrel as would create apprehension that a hazard exists. - 12.5.
 Personal bows/arrows for individual recreational use may only be imported into Japan via authorized household shipments or purchased through authorized retailers in Japan, including military exchanges and non-appropriated fund organizations. - 12.5.1.
 Bows/arrows are considered weapons and must be controlled to prevent misuse. - 12.6.
 Shotguns and rifles will be mailed to/from Japan through the U.S. Postal System, consigned to the Commander, unit of assignment, or the gaining member, and stored IAW Commander's guidance. - 12.7.
 All privately owned firearms must be registered at the installation where owners are assigned (regardless of the firearm's storage location) within 7 days after importation or acquisition. - 12.8.
 For more information about importing, exporting, and/or storage of weapons, please contact Security Forces at 226-4358/4359.